wholder/SilhouetteTest/README.md

 <p align="center"><img src="https://github.com/wholder/SilhouetteTest/blob/master/images/SilhouetteTest%20Screenshot.png"></p>

 # SilhouetteTest
-**SilhouetteTest** is an experimental program I created to learn how to use the [**Usb4Java**](http://usb4java.org) library to connect to and control a Silhouette Curio™ paper and vinyl cutter.
+**SilhouetteTest** is an experimental, Java Language-based program I created to learn how to use the [**Usb4Java**](http://usb4java.org) library to connect to and control a Silhouette Curio™ paper and vinyl cutter.
 I;ve included code to potentially work other Silhouette cutters, but I've only tested the code with the Curio and the USB I/O values used to connect to these other cutters is only based on information I gleaned from other, similar projects on the Internet and is likely to be incorrect, or insufficient.
 Please see the notes in the source code for more details.

 I created and tested SilhouetteTest using [**IntelliJ Community Edition 2017**](https://www.jetbrains.com/idea/download/#section=mac) on a Mac Pro and did some further testing on Windows 10 (using Parallels) and Linux Mint.
 The code should work on the Mac without further configuration, but there are some additional setup and configuration steps needed before it will run on Windows or Linux (see comments in the source code for additional details.)
 ### Purpose of this Project